hemantaph/ler/docs/analytical_formulation_unlensed.md

           style="border:1px solid #ccc; border-radius:10px;"></iframe>
 </div>

-*Figure 1: GW coordinate system visualization (interactive).
-The figure shows three coordinate frames: the equatorial (observer) frame (blue), the wave frame (green), and the source frame (orbital plane) (yellow).
-In the equatorial frame, the $z$-axis points along Earth’s rotation axis and the $x$-axis points toward the vernal equinox.
-In the wave frame, the $z$-axis points along the GW propagation direction toward the geocentre, and the $(x,y)$ axes span the wave plane.
-In the source frame, the $z$-axis is aligned with the orbital angular momentum and the $(x,y)$ axes lie in the orbital plane.
-The inclination $\iota$ is the angle between the line of sight and the orbital angular momentum.
-The polarization angle $\psi$ is measured in the wave plane from the ascending line of nodes (the intersection of the equatorial plane with the wave plane) to the wave-frame $x$-axis, with the rotation taken about the wave-frame $z$-axis.
-See the `LALSimulation` polarization convention for details [Ref](https://lscsoft.docs.ligo.org/lalsuite/lalsimulation/group___l_a_l_simulation__h.html).
-The sky location is specified by $({\rm RA},{\rm Dec})$ in the equatorial frame, where ${\rm RA}$ is measured in the equatorial plane from the vernal equinox and ${\rm Dec}$ is measured from the equatorial plane toward the north celestial pole.
+*Figure 1: Interactive visualization of the gravitational-wave coordinate system following the LALSimulation conventions.
+The figure shows three frames: the Equatorial (Observer) frame (blue), the Wave frame (green), and the Source (Orbital) frame (yellow).
+In the equatorial frame, the $z$ axis is aligned with Earth’s rotation axis and the $x$ axis points toward the vernal equinox; the sky position is specified by $({\rm RA},{\rm Dec})$, with ${\rm RA}$ measured in the equatorial plane from the vernal equinox and ${\rm Dec}$ measured from the equatorial plane toward the north celestial pole.
+In the wave frame, the $z$ axis is along the GW propagation direction toward the geocentre and the $(x,y)$ axes span the wave plane, with the wave-frame $x$ axis defining the polarization basis.
+In the source frame, the $z$ axis is aligned with the orbital angular momentum and the $(x,y)$ axes lie in the orbital plane; the inclination $\iota$ is the angle between the line of sight and the orbital angular momentum (defined at $f_{\rm ref}$ for precessing systems).
+The polarization angle $\psi$ is measured in the wave plane from the ascending line of nodes, defined by the intersection of the equatorial plane with the wave plane, to the wave-frame $x$ axis, with rotation about the wave-frame $z$ axis; see the LALSimulation polarization convention for details [Ref](https://lscsoft.docs.ligo.org/lalsuite/lalsimulation/group___l_a_l_simulation__h.html).
 The ring of test points in the wave plane illustrates the action of the $h_{+,\times}$ polarizations on the observed strain, wrt the wave-frame axes.
 The sizes and distances in the figure are not to scale, and the visualization is meant for qualitative understanding of the coordinate systems and angles rather than a quantitative representation of any particular system.*

 <div id="fig2"></div>